KeishiIshihara/Keras-SRGAN/README.md

 # Keras-SRGAN @ Joensuu_3 team

 Keras-SRGAN repository of Joensuu_3 team.
+(Beta ver: data generator will be implemented soon.)

+Let's give it a try from here!

 ## Installation
 ```bash